Skip to content

 Quick Notes on Each Type

 Passive DAC is the workhorse for intra-rack links under 2 meters.
 Zero power, lowest cost, lowest latency (~5 ns/m).
-IEEE 802.3ck specifies 2 m maximum at 112G PAM4 — real deployments typically cap at 1.5 m for margin.
-The other challenge is physical: at rack scale with dozens of cables, the 10–14 mm outer diameter creates real airflow obstruction.
+IEEE 802.3ck specifies 2m maximum at 112G PAM4.
+The other challenge is physical: at rack scale with dozens of cables, the 10–14mm outer diameter creates real airflow obstruction.
+See our thermal and power planning guide for cable diameter impact on airflow.

 If there's a headline in 800G interconnects, it's the emergence of Active Electrical Cables as a distinct and increasingly dominant category.
 Understanding why requires understanding what's inside each cable type.